 After attaching the lining fabric to the stocking body, top stitch along the edge to finish.

 Turn the cuff over and press – easy peasy!

 Now, you may have noticed that the name on the stocking did NOT end up saying Lucy, the name of our kitty, as planned.
 Instead, it says Simon, my cat-loving seven-year-old, who decided that this new stocking was destined to be his instead of the cat’s. 😉

 I used the Cricut Maker and the fine-point blade to cut his name out of red iron-on vinyl and then used my AMAZING new Cricut EasyPress to apply the name to the cuff of the stocking.
 (You can read all about why we LOVE the EasyPress here!)

 Adding his name literally took about two minutes worth of work!
 SO easy, but totally adorable!

 I absolutely love the way that this stocking turned out, and I’m pretty sure that I’m going to be making these for all of our family members before Christmas this year!

 This Cricut Maker sewing project was simple and easy-to-follow; however, I do want to note that it took me longer to make one single stocking than I anticipated.
-The project directions indicate that this is an intermediate pattern that will take 1-2 hours, and it did take me close to 2 hours to complete (with several interruptions from the seven-year-old along the way!).
+The project directions indicate that this is an intermediate pattern that will take 1-2 hours, and it did take me about 1.5 hours to complete (with several interruptions from the seven-year-old along the way!).
 Time misjudgment aside, this was a SUPER fulfilling project, and I am feeling incredibly inspired and motivated (and dare I say CAPABLE!) to create the other 49 projects on the list now!